guidepup/virtual-screen-reader/README.md

 This package aims to supplement your testing by enabling you to automate a Virtual Screen Reader for unit test workflows the same as you would for mouse or keyboard based scenarios.

 > [!IMPORTANT]
-> This package should not replace your manual screen reader testing, there is no substitute for testing with real screen readers and with real users.
+> This package should not replace but augment your screen reader testing, there is no substitute for testing with real screen readers and with real users.

 If you are looking to automate real screen readers, check out the [`@guidepup/guidepup`](https://github.com/guidepup/guidepup) package.